atan2l/stm32-protobuf-usb/README.md

 demonstration.

-Check out the companion desktop application which demonstrates how to communicate with a STM32 who has had this program flashed:
+Check out the companion desktop application which demonstrates how to communicate with a STM32 which has had this program flashed:

 [STM32 USB Desktop Comms](https://github.com/atan2l/Stm32UsbDesktopComms)